Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.md

                         Only emit perfdata keys matching this Python regex.
                         For a list of perfdata keys, see the README or run this plugin.
 Can be specified multiple times.
+  --timeout TIMEOUT     How long a single filesystem gets to answer before it
+                        is reported as unreachable.
+Only a network filesystem ever needs it: one whose server has stopped answering does not fail, it blocks.
+Default: 8 (seconds) --unreachable-severity {ok,warn,crit,unknown}
+                        State to report for a filesystem that does not answer within --timeout.
+A filesystem that answers with an error is a different case: it stays at OK and is listed as `N/A`, because a mount point the monitoring user may not read says nothing about the health of the host.
+Default: warn
   -w, --warning WARN    WARN threshold in the form `<number>[unit][method]`.
                         Unit is one of `%|K|M|G|T|P` (default: `%`). `K` means kibibyte etc. Method is one of `USED|FREE` (default: